 Heritage Advisory Service

-HAC assisted Council in setting up TRC’s Heritage Advisory Service, where a heritage advisor provides free advice to residents and business owners on renovation and redevelopment of private and commercial buildings.
+HAC assisted to set up our Heritage Advisory Service, where a heritage advisor provides free advice to residents and business owners on renovation and redevelopment of private and commercial buildings.
 The service assists property owners to undertake redevelopment and refurbishment work while maintaining the character and style of their properties.
 Advice is available on colour schemes, extensions, verandahs, awnings and fencing as well as more comprehensive advice on the integration of new development in older areas.

 Heritage Advisory Committee objectives